Posts Categorised: Field

 Unless the judges have already told you you’re out, wait for the marshal to do callbacks in AKC.
 If you didn’t pass the first series, you don’t get to run the next series.

-However. in HRC, you can run both series (except in the cases noted above).
+However, in HRC, you can run both series.
 Also, you don’t have to run the second series if you think it might compound any errors your dog made in the first series.
 Just be sure to tell the marshal so they don’t spend time looking for you.

-Although the running order might change, your dog’s number stays the same.
+Although the running order might change, your dog’s number remains the same.

 Getting your ribbon

-The marshal can let you know when and where ribbons will be given out.
+The marshal will tell you when and where ribbons will be given out.
 Most HRC clubs have a Saturday night social and give out ribbons there, but on Sunday ribbons are often given out shortly after finishing the stake.
 Usually, they do it at the test headquarters, but check to be sure.

-You should go even if you’re sure your dog failed because you can ask the judges any questions about why your dog didn’t get a ribbon.
+You should go even if you’re sure your dog failed because you can ask the judges why your dog didn’t get a ribbon.
 Just remember to be polite!

 The drive home

 Pass or fail, remember the important point is spending time with your dog.
-Make it a tradition to stop for a hamburger as a reward for your dog – even if he was a complete dufus!
+Make it a tradition to stop for a hamburger or other treat as a reward for your dog – even if he was a complete dufus!

 If you got a ribbon, display it proudly on your dashboard.
 Take a picture and post it on social media.
 If it’s your first pass or maybe the first pass at an upper level, shout it from the rooftops!